Splitter Theorems for Graph Immersions: -edge-connected graphs, even

 Throughout the rest of this section, we assume $k$ is even.
-The main result of this section is Theorem \ref{sp-thm1intro} which is restated below for convenience. \begin{thm} Suppose $G\ncong H$ are $k$-edge-connected loopless graphs, and $G\succ _{im} H$.
-Then there exists an operation taking $G$ to $G'$ so that $G'$ is $k$-edge-connected and $G'\succ _{im} H$, where an operation is either \begin{itemize} \item deleting an edge, \item splitting at a vertex of degree $\geq k+2$, \item completely splitting a $k$-vertex, \end{itemize} each followed by iteratively deleting any loops, and suppressing vertices of degree $2$. \end{thm} Note that in order to have a splitter theorem for the family of $k$-edge-connected graphs, we do need to embrace completely splitting a $k$-vertex as one of our operations, since as soon as we do a split at a $k$-vertex, the graph will have a trivial $(k - 2)$-edge-cut.
+The main result of this section is \cref{sp-thm1intro} which is {\color \col{repeated}} below for convenience.

+\begin{theorem} Let $k \ge 4$ be an even number, and suppose $G$ and $H$ are $k$-edge-connected loopless graphs, where $G\succ H$.
+Then there exists an operation taking $G$ to $G'$ so that $G'$ is loopless and $k$-edge-connected and $G'\succeq H$, where an operation is either \begin{itemize} \item deleting an edge, or \item splitting at a vertex of degree at least $k+2$, or \item completely splitting a $k$-vertex. \end{itemize} \end{theorem}

+Note that in order to have a splitter theorem for the family of $k$-edge-connected graphs, we do need to embrace completely splitting a $k$-vertex as one of our operations, since as soon as we do a split at a $k$-vertex, the resulting graph will have a trivial $(k - 2)$-edge-cut.
-Theorem \ref{sp-thm1} will be proved through a series of lemmas.
-We will begin by introducing a few definitions.

-\begin{defn} A graph $G$ is called {\it nearly $k$-edge-connected} if either $G$ is $k$-edge-connected, or there exists a single vertex, $u$, called {\it the special vertex}, of even degree $<k$ so that every nonempty edge-cut in $G$ apart from $\delta (u)$ has size at least $k$. \end{defn}

-\begin{defn} Suppose $G$ is (nearly) $k$-edge-connected, and $H$ a $k$-edge-connected graph, with $G\succ _{im} H$.
-We define a {\it good operation} to be either a split, a complete split for either a vertex of degree $k$ or the special vertex, or a deletion of an edge from $G$ which preserves (nearly) $k$-edge-connectivity of $G$ (for the same special vertex), and an immersion of $H$ in the resulting graph. \end{defn}

-Note that the theorem can now be restated as follows: If we can step down from $G$ towards $H$ doing each of the three operations, then there is a good operation.

-Throughout the rest of this section, we will assume that $H$ is $k$-edge-connected, with $k$ even, and $G\succ _{im} H$. \begin{lem} Suppose $G$ is (nearly) $k$-edge-connected, and there exists $X \subset V(G)$ such that $ d(X)=k$, and every $x \in X$ is of degree $k+1$.
-Then there exists an edge lying in $X$ such that $G \setminus e$ is (nearly) $k$-edge-connected. \end{lem} \begin{pf} Choose $X'\subseteq X$ such that $d(X')=k$, and subject to this $X'$ is minimal.
-Since every $x \in X'$ has degree $k+1$, we have $|X'|\neq 1$, and $X'$ does not contain the special vertex (if existent at all).
-Also $X'$ must be connected, so there exists an edge $e \in X'$.
-We will show that $G\setminus e$ is nearly $k$-edge-connected.
-For a contradiction, suppose $e$ is in a $k$-edge cut, $\delta (Y)$.